Contact Us

 Second streamers

 Second streamers are current employees that misuse confidential information to generate additional income through fraud, external collusion or selling trade secrets.
-Gartner suggests that these account for 62% of malicious insider threats.
+Gartner suggests that these types of internal threats account for 62% of malicious insider threats.

 Disgruntled employees